 Please turn your cell phone to the vibrate setting, and be respectful of other visitors and staff working when using your cell phone.
 If you receive or need to make a call, please step outside the gallery for the duration of your phone call.

 Photography of artwork is not permitted.
 This is to protect the copyright of the artists displaying their work.
-Photography from a distant of the LAC galleries is permitted without flash unless otherwise stipulated.
-If in doubt, you can always ask one of our staff or volunteers if it is okay, such as if its your own artwork or a family members.
+Photography from a distance of the LAC galleries is permitted without flash unless otherwise stipulated.
+If in doubt, you can always ask one of our staff or volunteers if it is okay, such as if it is your own artwork or a family member’s.